AllSparks2848/FRC2016Stronghold/README.md

 ### org.usfirst.frc.team2848
  * **Definitions.java** contains constants correspondong to ports, PID values, and shooter speed.
 These can be accessed, but not modified, by the rest of the codebase.
  * **Robot.java** is the IterativeRobot template in order to inherit periodic and disabled states.
 It handles logic for disabled, autonomous, and tele-operated states.

+### org.usfirst.frc.team2848.subsystems
+Representations of different systems of the robot with methods for checking / setting the state of the subsystem.

+### org.usfirst.frc.team2848.navigation
+Contains actions used during auton

+### org.usfirst.frc.team2848.util
+Miscellaneous utility classes.

+* **ArduinoComm.java** Utility class, used to communicate between the roborio and the arduino-which was used to transmit data from the ADIS16448

+* **DigitDriver.java** Utility class for our auton selector.
+This year we decided to use the Rev Robotics Digit MXP Display as our auton selector.
+We were very happy with the results, as we had no delay in seleting our auton mode.